bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.md

 My former post placed a heavy emphasis on existing driver issues.
-While I abhor some Linux drivers I've never ever blamed the authors of open source drivers.
+While I abhor some Linux drivers I've never ever blamed the authors of open-source drivers.
 Here's why:

 The year and a half I've spent writing Linux drivers for proprietary devices created by an Austrian company, was some of the hardest time in my professional